-How Amino Acid Chelate Improves Soil Fertility
+Effects of Amino Acid Chelate

-Amino acid chelate is a common organic agent which is produced by using amino acid as a biological source by way of a very complex process.
+Amino acid chelate is a common organic agent that is produced by using amino acid as a biological source by way of a very complex process.
 Most organic farms make use of amino acid as a chelated fertilizer.
 This is because it is easily absorbed by soil and a reliable fertilizer.
-It enables plants easily absorb the nutrients.
+It enables plants to easily absorb the nutrients.
 This is because the nutrients can effortlessly pierce through the leaf surface and develop organic compounds.
 The thin coating wrapped around the nutrient creates a secure layer for the metals through which they can travel to the roots and fertilize the plants.

-Amino acid is a very essential plant nutrient that is required for enhanced soil fertility.
+The amino acid is a very essential plant nutrient that is required for enhanced soil fertility.
 Amino acid chelation is very stable.
-In fact during the chelation process, the organic and metal nutrients do not mix with any other nutrients which impact its effectiveness.
+In fact, during the chelation process, the organic and metal nutrients do not mix with any other nutrients which impact its effectiveness.
 Since the metal nutrients do not blend with other ions, it cannot be diluted easily.
 This means your plants get to absorb pure and unadulterated nutrients.
 This enhances soil fertility and results in better yields.
 Further, amino acid chelation is better than other synthetic fertilizers since it comprises of organic compounds.

 One of the other benefits of amino acid chelation is that it helps in prevent leaching.
-In fact leaching is a process where the soil loses water or any other soluble substance like potassium, salt, nutrients or fertilizer.
+In fact, leaching is a process where the soil loses water or any other soluble substance like potassium, salt, nutrients, or fertilizer.
 Normally, this happens when the soil absorbs a lot of water, specifically during the rainy season.
 Finally, amino acid chelation is one of the best ways of preventing leaching.